Roger Norreis: Prior and abbot

-Early in his tenure Norreis appears to have been somewhat circumspect and did not greatly annoy his monks.
-The change appears to have happened around 1195, when the monks are first recorded as appealing to higher authority.
+Early in his tenure, Norreis appears to have been somewhat circumspect and did not greatly annoy his monks.
+The change appears to have happened around 1195, when the monks are first recorded as appealing to a higher authority.
 Because Evesham had traditionally claimed to be exempt from episcopal oversight by the see of Worcester, in which it was located, the monks could only appeal to the papacy or to a papal legate.
-Hubert Walter, the Archbishop of Canterbury after Baldwin, held a legateship for England until July 1195 and so the monks appealed to him.
+Hubert Walter, the Archbishop of Canterbury after Baldwin, held a legateship for England until July 1195, and so the monks appealed to him.
 Walter forced Norreis to make some compromises with his subordinates, but the truce did not last long, and the monks once again complained of their treatment.
 They were visited by the new Bishop of Worcester John of Coutances some time between 1196 and 1198, but Norreis succeeded in avoiding any severe sanctions by offering gifts to the bishop.
 The monks again appealed to Walter in about 1200, but between the archbishop's preoccupation with political affairs and Norreis's promises to reform, no solid changes occurred.